 Dr. Ann T. Halvorsen received her Ed.D. in Special Education/Educational Psychology from the U.C.
 Berkeley/San Francisco State University joint doctoral program.
 Dr. Halvorsen is credentialed in Elementary Education, secondary Social Studies, Special Education and severe disabilities.
 Her areas of specialization include the inclusion of individuals with severe disabilities throughout the life span, school reform and systems change processes at school sites, districts and state levels, and differentiated curriculum and instruction.
-Dr. Halvorsen has worked in the field of education for individuals with disabilities for four decades as a classroom teacher, university instructor at San Francisco State University and Associate and full Professor at California State University, East Bay-Hayward, researcher, professional development designer, author and systems change agent.
+Dr. Halvorsen has worked in the field of education for individuals with disabilities for more than four decades as a classroom teacher, university instructor at San Francisco State University and Associate and full Professor at California State University, East Bay-Hayward,federal project author and Director, researcher, professional development designer, author and systems change agent.
 Her work as Coordinator of the California Research Institute on the Integration of Students with Severe Disabilities (CRI), Director of Providing Education for Everyone in Regular Schools (PEERS I & II), and Co-Director of the statewide Confederation on Inclusive Education has been instrumental in the movement of hundreds of California students with severe disabilities from segregated to integrated schools and more recently to inclusive general education classrooms.
-Dr. Halvorsen instructs curriculum and specialization classes in the Masters degree program, and Education Specialist: Moderate-Severe, Mild- Moderate Disabilities preliminary and Level II programs and the TED/SPED program, and is the Coordinator for both Education Specialist Internship credential programs.
+Dr. Halvorsen instructs curriculum and specialization classes in the Masters degree program, and Education Specialist: Moderate-Severe, Mild- Moderate Disabilities preliminary and the TED/SPED program, and is the Coordinator for both Education Specialist Internship credential programs.
 She has co-designed and taught coursework with TED faculty.
-Dr. Halvorsen is the past President of CAL-TASH, and has co-authored numerous funded grants with Dr. Anderson, including personnel training and systems change efforts, as well as articles, manuals, book chapters and, the second edition of Building Inclusive Schools: Tools and Strategies for Success with co-author Tom Neary (Pearson-Allyn & Bacon).
+Dr. Halvorsen is the past President of CAL-TASH, and has co-authored numerous funded grants with Dr. Anderson, including personnel training and systems change efforts, as well as articles, manuals, book chapters and, the second edition of Building Inclusive Schools: Tools and Strategies for Success with co-author Tom Neary (Pearson-Allyn & Bacon),and a new chapter Curricular modification, positive behavior support and change with Mr. Neary in press (2014) in F. Brown,J.L.
+Anderson & R. Dupres (eds.)
+Positive Behavior Supports: A Comprehensive Standards-Based Guide to Practices in School and Community Settings..
+Invited chapter Baltimore: Paul H. Brookes Publishing.

 Additional recent achievements include: